surendhar-bioinformatics/JUMPt/README.md

 # Run the example

-A testing dataset (test.xlsx) is available along with the scripts for evaluation purposes.
+A testing dataset (test_data.xlsx) is available along with the scripts for evaluation purposes.
 Start the "main.py" script in Python console. and follow the instruction.
-Input your data file (preferably in xslx) along with full path.
+Input your data file (preferably in .xslx) along with full path.
-Once the program started and expected output is saved in Results folder which is created in the wordking directory.
-Run time for demo on a desktop computer is about 5-10 min.
+During the excution of program, expected output is saved in "Results" folder which is created in the wordking directory.
+Run time for demo on a desktop computer is about 2-10 min depending on the system configuretation.

-Since the program supports multistage database search analysis, we have designed a two-stage test dataset.
-For the 1st stage, the MS/MS spectra are searched against a peptide database pooled from uniProt, mutations and splice junctions; the matching results are filtered to ~1% false discovery rate.
+The program perform multistep optimization to find the optimal degredation rates (turnover rates or Half-lives).
+The output of each step is saved in For the 1st stage, the MS/MS spectra are searched against a peptide database pooled from uniProt, mutations and splice junctions; the matching results are filtered to ~1% false discovery rate.
 For the 2nd stage, the remaining high quality spectra are searched against the 6FT database.

 1st stage analysis: